 Kalamazoo Trust Lawyers

-Trust and Asset Protection Attorneys Serving West Michigan
+Trust and Asset Protection in West Michigan

+There are many different terms people may hear thrown around regarding trusts.
+Two such terms are "testamentary trust" and "living trust."
+The most common type of trust is the living trust, which is an agreement between the trustor and trustee.
 Living trusts can be revocable or irrevocable, but the flexibility of the revocable trust makes it a more popular option for most of our estate planning clients.

 Trust Administration: A Trustee's Responsibilities